Skip to content

 5.2 million metro area

+Study abroad in Melbourne works best when you choose by university fit, housing and daily routine, not just the city photo.
 Australia's most student-coded big city: dense campuses, coffee culture, trams, live music, and intense but slightly more manageable housing than Sydney.
+Check neighbourhoods and campus routes before committing to housing.

 Who loves this city?